mpollmeier/gremlin-scala/README.md

 Known Issues
 =============
-** Console doesn't seem to work at the moment.
+* Console doesn't seem to work at the moment.
 Just use it in a test (see SampleUSageTest for some examples)

-For details about Gremlin see the excellent "wiki":https://github.com/tinkerpop/gremlin/wiki

 Kudos go to [Zach Cox](http://theza.ch) for starting this project and the whole [Tinkerpop](http://www.tinkerpop.com) team for creating a whole awesome stack around graph databases.